 Distributors will need to retain customer details and share them with the customers chosen Supplier.

-The Supplier shall take all reasonable steps to resolve Unregistered Customers (to the extent that the Supplier can resolve such customers).

-The customer’s chosen Supplier shall communicate with the customer in order to capture the customer details (the details the supplier need for a supply contract and to register the customer).
+The customer’s chosen Supplier shall communicate with the customer in order to capture the customer details (the details the Supplier need for a supply contract and to register the customer).

 The Supplier shall, upon receipt of Customer Details from the Distributor, retain such details and proactively contact the Customer and offer contractual terms to the Customer, to the extent it is required to do so under the Electricity Act; and

 Where an unregistered customer contacts a Supplier that Supplier must obtain and retain customer details and offer contractual terms to the Customer (to the extent it is required to do so under the Electricity Act);

+Where a Supplier agrees a contract with a Customer, this Supplier will check that the necessary registrations have been completed.

+Where a Customer does not agree a contract with a Supplier the process set out in this Change Proposal may lead the Distributor to pursue disconnection.

 SUMMARY OF THE FEATURES OF DCP 209